Grace (Mandy Capristo album): Composition and recording

-Capristo confirmed in November 2010 after the disbandment of her band Monrose that she was starting the recording session for her first studio album.

-Mandy worked with producers such as David Jost, Toby Gad, Will Simms, Julie Frost, Ruben Rodriguez, Keith 'Elliott' Munnerlyn, Sebastian Henzl, Rino Galiano, Twin, Lamb, Derek McDonald, Debbie French, Pam Sheyne, Pixie Lott, Mark Frisch, Anthony Galatis, David Eriksen, Ina Wroldsen, Robin Grubert, Martin Tingvall, Mathias Wollo, songwriters as Awa Manneh, Sharon Vaughn, Sebastian Thott, Didrik Thott, Shelly Peiken, Greg Wells, Amie Miriello.
+In November 2010, shortly after the disbandment of her band Monrose, Capristo revealed that she was planning to kick off recording sessions for her first studio album.
+Starwatch consulted a variety of producers to work with her on new music, including German producers Toby Gad and David Jost as well as American producer Cainon Lamb and Swedish production team Twin, among others.
+Songwriters on the album include Julie Frost, Pam Sheyne, Pixie Lott, Ina Wroldsen, Shelly Peiken, Greg Wells, and Amie Miriello.
+Capristo stated that "It Don't Matter", "Risque", "Hurricane" and "Grace" are her favorite songs on the album.

 The album begins with "Allow Me".
 This song has rap elements, is an uptempo number and begins with: "My name is Mandy, second name is Grace!" [...]
 I know I can make it ".
 The second song of the album is the first single "The Way I Like It", lyrically the song is about sex.
 In Mandy's eyes, the meaning for her is "to do what you like and what you want".
 "Overrated" is a mid-tempo song, which has Contemporary R&B influences.
 The song is about the lonely time as a single person, if you have just "split up with your partner": "I'm on my own - I never thought that I would say this, single life is overrated!
 Alone is overrated!
 The message of the next song "Sing" is that all the feelings and pain is to sing from the soul.
 "Hurricane" is one of the "powerful song" of the album and is about the calm before the storm.
 The chorus is catchy: "He left me, when he walked away, this love - his love is like a hurricane" striking is the constant change of pace from slow to fast.
 "Otherside" is a cover of the Red Hot Chili Peppers, she stated that she covered this song because her brother is a fan of the track from the band, so Capristo decided to cover this song for the album.
 She revealed "Grace" is her most personal song, which was co-written by herself.
 The song is dedicated to her family.
 At the end of the song there are Italian lyrics.

-Capristo stated that "It Don't Matter", "Risque", "Hurricane" and "Grace" are her favorite songs.